microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-locally/README.md

 |:--:|
 |*Example of `npm run start` command running*|

-After that, a browser tab will open and an error message will be displayed.If you open the Developer Tools (`Ctrl+Shift+I` in Microsoft Edge), you will see the error's datail.
+After that, a browser tab will open, and an error message will be displayed.
+If you open the Developer Tools (`Ctrl+Shift+I` in Microsoft Edge), you will see the error's datail.
 This is because the meeting extension depends on the Microsoft Teams SDK, and it cannot be initialized outside a teams context.
-To properly use the extension you will need to install the extension in a Microsoft Teams meeting.
+To properly use the extension, you will need to install the extension in a Microsoft Teams meeting.

 |![Locahost example](images/running-solution-localhost.png)|
 |:--:|